Home Decor

 Conclusion

-Framing an oil painting might seem like a big task at first, but it shouldn’t be.
+Framing a painting might seem like a big task at first, but it shouldn’t be.
 Select the perfect frame that complements the style and colors of your painting.
 Put the painting in the frame, make sure it's securely mounted on the wall and that’s basically it!

 A final tip to keep in mind is the significance of regular maintenance.
 Once your painting is framed and hung, periodic checks to confirm the security of the mounting and the condition of the frame can help in prolonging the life and beauty of your artwork.